Morality: Morality with practical reasoning

-Practical reason is necessary for the moral agency but it is not a sufficient condition for moral agency.
+Practical reason is necessary for moral agency but it is not a sufficient condition for moral agency.
 Real life issues that need solutions do need both rationality and emotion to be sufficiently moral.
 One uses rationality as a pathway to the ultimate decision, but the environment and emotions towards the environment at the moment must be a factor for the result to be truly moral, as morality is subject to culture.
-Something can only be morally acceptable if the culture as a whole has accepted this to be true.
+Some philosophers argue that moral acceptability is determined entirely by cultural acceptance, while others contend that universal moral truths exist independently of any culture's beliefs.
 Both practical reason and relevant emotional factors are acknowledged as significant in determining the morality of a decision.

 Tribal and territorial

 Celia Green made a distinction between tribal and territorial morality.
-She characterizes the latter as predominantly negative and proscriptive: it defines a person's territory, including his or her property and dependents, which is not to be damaged or interfered with.
-Apart from these proscriptions, territorial morality is permissive, allowing the individual whatever behaviour does not interfere with the territory of another.
+She characterizes the latter as predominantly negative and proscriptive: it defines a person's territory, including their property and dependents, which is not to be damaged or interfered with.
+Apart from these proscriptions, territorial morality is permissive, allowing the individual whatever behaviour that does not interfere with the territory of another.
 By contrast, tribal morality is prescriptive, imposing the norms of the collective on the individual.
 These norms will be arbitrary, culturally dependent and 'flexible', whereas territorial morality aims at rules which are universal and absolute, such as Kant's 'categorical imperative' and Geisler's graded absolutism.
 Green relates the development of territorial morality to the rise of the concept of private property, and the ascendancy of contract over status.